 - a) freestyle tests are timed - b) the rider must signal the sound technician after the bell has been rung - c) once the bell has sounded the rider has 45 seconds, plus 30 seconds of entry music to enter the arena (total of 75 seconds) - d) not giving the signal for the music to start within 45 seconds of the bell will incur a penalty of 0.5% from each judge - e) entering the arena after 30 seconds of music will incur a penalty of 0.5% from each judge.
-Further failure to enter after 90 sec = elimination - f) if there is no entry music this will not entail elimination, but it will affect the artistic mark - g) if the rider enters the arena clearly late, 0.5% shall be deducted by each judge from the score - h) the music must cease at the final salute - i) at the beginning and end of a Freestyle test a halt for the salute is compulsory and must be shown on the centre line in the direction of C - j) the test time starts after the first halt and stops at the final salute - k) if the test is clearly shorter or longer than the stipulated time limit on the test sheet, a penalty of 2 points from each judge will be incurred, from the total artistic marks.
-For FEI freestyles -0.5% from the total artistic percentage - slight failure to perform within the given time (approx. 10 seconds) should be treated generously without a deduction of marks, especially if unusual circumstances (such as external distractions or bad conditions of the ground) occur
+Further failure to enter after 90 sec = elimination - f) if there is no entry music this will not entail elimination, but it will affect the artistic mark - g) if the rider enters the arena clearly late, 0.5% shall be deducted by each judge from the score - h) the music must cease at the final salute - i) at the beginning and end of a Freestyle test a halt for the salute is compulsory and must be shown on the centre line in the direction of C - j) the test time starts after the first halt and stops at the final salute - k) if the test is clearly shorter or longer than the stipulated time limit on the test sheet, a technical fault of 0.5% deduction from each judge will be incurred, from the total artistic marks. - slight failure to perform within the given time (approx. 10 seconds) should be treated generously without a deduction of marks, especially if unusual circumstances (such as external distractions or bad conditions of the ground) occur